BandManage/ssstats/README.md

 Currently,

+- qty
+- min
-- count
+- max
 - sum
 - avg
-- sd
+- std

-are the stats instantly available.
+are the stats instantly available for numeric data (and for lengths of non-numeric data).
 Do ask for more.

 ## Development